davidmarkgardiner/scratchpad/flux-helmrelease/README.md

 ### Independent Services
 - **Monitoring**: Prometheus monitoring stack
   - No strict dependencies, can be deployed in parallel
+- **Kyverno**: Policy engine for Kubernetes
+  - No strict dependencies, can be deployed in parallel
 </deployment_plan>

 ## Implementation Details